Andre Wisdom

 Wisdom began his career at Bradford City before signing for Liverpool in 2008.
-He made his senior debut for the club in 2012 before enjoying loan spells with Derby County, West Bromwich Albion, Norwich City and Red Bull Salzburg.
+He made his debut for the club in 2012 before enjoying loan spells with Derby County, West Bromwich Albion, Norwich City, and Red Bull Salzburg.
 He left Liverpool in 2017 to spend four seasons with Derby County.
 Wisdom has also played for and captained the England youth teams at various levels, and was part of the squad which won the UEFA European Under-17 Championship in 2010.

 Club career

 Early career

 Wisdom was born to Jamaican parents in Leeds, West Yorkshire, and grew up in the suburb of Chapeltown.
 He studied at Abbey Grange Church of England Academy.
 In his youth, he excelled in the junior teams of Bradford City and regularly played a year above his age group up to the under-15s.
-He signed for Liverpool as a fourteen-year-old in January 2008 for what his Bradford youth team manager Peter Horne implied was an unprecedented fee for a League Two youngster.
+He signed for Liverpool as a 14-year-old in January 2008 for what his Bradford youth-team manager Peter Horne implied was an unprecedented fee for a League Two youngster.

 Liverpool

 Wisdom progressed through the youth teams at Liverpool before featuring for the club's reserve team.
-In September 2010, manager Roy Hodgson called up Wisdom to his first team squad for the League Cup match versus League Two side Northampton Town.
+In September 2010, manager Roy Hodgson called up Wisdom to his first-team squad for the League Cup match against League Two team Northampton Town.
 He was rewarded for his progress with an extension to his contract by newly appointed manager Kenny Dalglish in the summer of 2011.

 2012–13

 The appointment of Brendan Rodgers in June 2012 would be Wisdom's fourth manager during his time at Anfield and would present him with a fresh opportunity to stake a claim in the first team.
-In September, Wisdom would travel with several other Liverpool youngsters to Switzerland for their Europa League group tie versus Young Boys.
+In September, Wisdom would travel with several other Liverpool youngsters to Switzerland for their UEFA Europa League group tie versus Young Boys.
 He was named in the starting line-up and scored on his debut as Liverpool won 5–3.
 His impressive performance in Europe would lead to further opportunities for him in the first team in the following weeks; starting in the 2–1 victory over West Bromwich Albion in the League Cup on 26 September and making his Premier League debut from the start three days later in the 5–2 win away to Norwich City.
-He retained his place in the first-team for the following month, making his first appearance at Anfield in a goalless draw with Stoke City in doing so.
+He retained his place in the first team for the following month, making his first appearance at Anfield in a goalless draw with Stoke City in doing so.
 He was handed his first taste of a Merseyside derby for the 2–2 draw at Everton on 28 October 2012.

 On 9 January 2013, Wisdom signed a new long-term contract with Liverpool.